0ximDigital/RxAnimations/README.md

   compile 'io.reactivex:rxandroid:1.2.1'
 ```

+#### RxJava version compatibility:

-RxAnimations library is so far only compatible with rxJava 1.
+This RxAnimations library is only compatible with rxJava 1 up to 1.2.0
-Port for the RxJava2 support is to be expected soon.
+If you are using rxJava 1.2.x version, take a look [here](https://github.com/0ximDigital/RxAnimations/tree/master).

+If you are searching for the one compatible with rxJava 2, take a look over [here](https://github.com/0ximDigital/Rx2Animations).

 Usage
 --------